rust-lang/rust/doc/tutorial-borrowed-ptr.md

 let unique_box   : ~Point = ~Point {x: 7.0, y: 9.0};
 ~~~

-Suppose we wanted to write a procedure that computed the distance
+Suppose we wanted to write a procedure that computed the distance between any
-between any two points, no matter where they were stored.
-For example,
+two points, no matter where they were stored.
+For example, we might like to
-we might like to compute the distance between `on_the_stack` and
+compute the distance between `on_the_stack` and `shared_box`, or between
-`shared_box`, or between `shared_box` and `unique_box`.
-One option is
+`shared_box` and `unique_box`.
+One option is to define a function that takes
-to define a function that takes two arguments of type point—that is,
+two arguments of type `Point`—that is, it takes the points by value.
+But we
-it takes the points by value.
-But this will cause the points to be
+define it this way, calling the function will cause the points to be
-copied when we call the function.
-For points, this is probably not so
+copied.
+For points, this is probably not so bad, but often copies are
-bad, but often copies are expensive or, worse, if there are mutable
+expensive.
+Worse, if the data type contains mutable fields, copying can change
-fields, they can change the semantics of your program.
-So we’d like to
+the semantics of your program in unexpected ways.
+So we'd like to define a
-define a function that takes the points by pointer.
-We can use
+function that takes the points by pointer.
+We can use borrowed pointers to do
-borrowed pointers to do this:
+this:

 ~~~
 # struct Point {x: float, y: float}